joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6583230/2025/08/28/phillies-kyle-schwarber-four-homer-game/

 **Trump Officials Threaten to Pull Funding From Denver Public Schools**\
-`The department gave Denver Public Schools 10 days to ban transgender students from using bathrooms that align with their gender identity.`\
+`The Education Department gave Denver Public Schools 10 days to ban transgender students from using bathrooms that align with their gender identity.`\
 https://nytimes.com/2025/08/28/us/politics/trump-denver-schools-transgender-bathrooms.html

 **Coco Gauff beats Donna Vekić on a surreal, tearful night at the U.S. Open**\